io7m/zeptoblog/README.md

 ![Ladybug](/2017/02/24/ladybug.jpg)
 ```

+Files can appear anywhere in `com.io7m.zeptoblog.source_root`
+including any subdirectory, and directory names do not carry any
+specific meaning.
+Organizing posts by `year/month/day` is merely a
-Any files with names not ending in `.zbp` will be copied unmodified to the
+useful convention.
+Any files with names not ending in `.zbp` will
-output directory.
+be copied unmodified to the output directory.

 Compile the blog: